dev7355608/perfect-vision/README.md

 ### Global Illumination Light

 A scene with *Global Illumination* is rendered by default in dim light entirely, more precisely each token is given infinite dim vision.
 This setting gives you three choices: *Scene Darkness*, *Dim Light*, and *Bright Light*.
 If set to *Dim (Bright) Light*, the entire scene is illuminated with dim (bright) light and, if set to *Scene Darkness*, the scene is illuminated according to the scene's *Darkness Level* only.
-Even if set to *Scene Darkness*, everything in line-of-sight is visible and in color.
 You can set it in the module settings for all scenes as well as for each scene individually.
 You can find the scene-specific setting next to the *Global Illumination* setting in the scene configuration.

 ### Improved GM Vision